LaMelo Ball

 Ball began high school at Chino Hills High School in Chino Hills, California, where he won a state championship and achieved national success as a freshman with his older brothers Lonzo and LiAngelo.
 Before his junior season, a coaching dispute prompted him to leave Chino Hills and sign with Lithuanian professional team Prienai.
 In 2018, he played in the Junior Basketball Association (JBA), a league created by his father, before returning to high school as a senior with SPIRE Academy in Geneva, Ohio.
 Ball was a five-star recruit and committed to UCLA, but chose to forgo college basketball amid eligibility concerns and play in Australia for the Illawarra Hawks of the National Basketball League (NBL) in 2019.
 There he had a meteoric rise.
-Previously, scouts had mocked Ball as a second round pick and potentially never playing in the NBA.
+Previously, scouts had marked Ball as a second-round pick and potentially never playing in the NBA.
 However, his success led him to be selected third overall by the Hornets in the 2020 draft.

 Ball and his brothers have attracted national attention since playing together in high school.
 His father, LaVar, also grew into a media personality in 2017.
 Ball has a signature shoe by his father's company, Big Baller Brand, and a role on his family's Facebook Watch reality show Ball in the Family.
-His older brother Lonzo Ball is a guard for the Chicago Bulls.
+His older brother Lonzo Ball is a guard for the Cleveland Cavaliers, and his middle brother LiAngelo Ball is a rapper who is signed to Def Jam Records.

 Early life

-Ball was born in Anaheim, California to LaVar and Tina Ball, who were both former college basketball players.
+Ball was born in Anaheim, California, to LaVar and Tina Ball, who were both former college basketball players.

 Ball was trained in basketball by his father, LaVar, as soon as he could walk.
 At age four, he started playing the sport with his older brothers, Lonzo and LiAngelo, facing much older opponents.
 He also played flag football with his brothers at age five but continued to focus on basketball.
 In 2013, while in seventh grade, Ball began playing with his brothers on Big Ballers VXT, a 17-and-under Amateur Athletic Union (AAU) team launched and coached by his parents.
 The team, which was not sponsored by a major shoe company, did not compete in top AAU circuits and instead took part in local competitions.